 Since 2015, the WP Puppet Theatre has facilitated View from the Inside, a series of puppet-building workshops to encourage open discussions about mental wellness.
 Indigenous youth and children, seniors, high school students, Girl Guides, developmentally disabled persons, sheltered women, refugees, and those at risk of homelessness were all given an identical blank mask and asked to embark on a personal journey of self-reflection.
 The process has proven to be cathartic.
 It has highlighted the healing potential of creative practice, fostered a greater sense of community and promoted empathy and understanding across diverse groups of people.

 The Courage Journey exhibtion is comprised of 7 diptychs representing the inner and outer worlds of anonymous workshop participants, as well as the facilitators of the workshops, Wendy Passmore-Godfrey and Allan Rosales.
 The exhibition is intended to remind us of the universal nature of mental wellness and to allow us to contemplate the ways in which we all at one time or another wear a mask. —Shannon Bingeman, Curator

-In the past year, the exhibition has toured to Lacombe, Sylvan Lake, Lundbreck, Red Deer, and two schools in Calgary.
+In 2019, the exhibition has toured to Lacombe, Sylvan Lake, Lundbreck, Red Deer, and two schools in Calgary.
 Some of the exhibitions have been accompanied by a hands-on workshop with one of our View from the Inside facilitators.